 Very low frequency output

 If your primary frequencies of interest are in the low range of the spectrum, say below 100 kHz, you may remove T1 since the default transformer is for high MF to VHF use.
 When T1 has been removed please short the left side of its pads, i.e. effectively connecting C40 to the left side of Z1.
 Alternatively you can mount two U.FL sockets on the CON4 and CON5 pads.
-In either case this will increase the signal level to 3,3 V peak-to-peak but also increase the second harmonic.
+In either case this will increase the signal level to 3,3 V peak-to-peak, and also increase the second harmonic.

 Location of C40, T1 and Z1 on the PCB.